 The staff at the Coastal Commission wanted to breathe new life into a past proposal to open up broader public access to the island.
 They argued that the Coastal Act encourages opening waterfront areas to as many people as possible.

-Down below is a link to the proposed plan if you would like to have a look.
+Below is a link to the proposed plan if you would like to look.

-Fortunately, the proposal did not pass, and the Fiesta Island Dog Park, in all its glory, remains just how it has always been.
+Fortunately, the proposal did not pass, and the Fiesta Island Dog Park remains just how it has always been.

 For more in-depth information, click on the links below.